What are NFT Marketplaces?

 The biggest contributing factor to the rise of NFTs has been the emergence of open and permissionless marketplaces for trading NFTs.
 In 2021, thousands of users were introduced to Cryptopunks, Meebits, Bored Ape Yacht Club and more collections through platforms like OpenSea.

 Terms like minting, PFP, and floor price became the norm as celebrities, stock traders, and newly wealthy crypto holders spent lavishly to acquire their piece of Web3 pop culture.

 Horizen EON is our first public proof-of-stake sidechain and a fully EVM-compatible smart contracting platform that allows developers to efficiently build and deploy dapps on Horizen, while fully benefiting from the Ethereum ecosystem.

 In this article we cover what NFT marketplaces are, how they work, and how they have evolved since the prior bull market.

 Before we explain what an NFT marketplace is, it’s important to understand what NFTs are.

 NFTs, or Non-fungible Tokens, are a form of digital asset first created under the ERC-721 token standard that allows each token issued to have a unique identifier code.
 NFTs are non-fungible because they cannot be divided or traded fractionally.

-Users can verify the uniqueness of their NFT on the blockchain and can also confirm that theirs is the only one in existence.
+Users can verify the uniqueness of their NFT on the blockchain, and can also confirm that their NFT is the only one in existence.
 This is different from the ERC-20 token standard, which is used for creating tokens that are indistinguishable from each other, fungible, and can be exchanged in fractions of a token.

 ERC-721s enabled artists to produce digital paintings, collectibles, and music albums as NFTs, giving fans the chance to claim ownership of these unique works while verifying their scarcity and authenticity.